Artist: Agostino Carracci (Italian, Bologna 1557–1602 Parma)

 Publisher: Donato Rasicotti (Italian, active Venice, 1572–98)

 Dimensions: Sheet (Trimmed): 15 1/4 × 20 7/8 in.
 (38.7 × 53 cm)

 Accession Number: 47.100.1023

-Recognizing the futility of further defense of his city, and told by the shade of the Trojan prince Hector that his destiny was to establish a mighty city in another land, Aeneas departed the burning city with his aged father Anchises on his back.
+Understanding that defending the burning city of Troy was futile, Aeneas fled with his aged father Anchises on his back.
 Anchises carried the penates (household gods), and Aeneas held his son Ascanius by the hand.
 His wife Creusa followed a few steps behind but was lost in the confusion of battle.
-That the buildings of Troy seen here recall monuments in Rome is perhaps intended to foreshadow Aeneas' fate.
+The buildings of Troy seen here recall monuments in Rome, which was possibly an intentional detail to foreshadow Aeneas' fate.